Alice Yotopoulos-Marangopoulos

-Alice Yotopoulos-Marangopoulos (1916/17 – 31 August 2018) was a Greek lawyer and criminologist.
+Alice Yotopoulos-Marangopoulos (1916/1917 – 31 August 2018) was a Greek lawyer and criminologist.

 Career

-Born Aliki Giotopoulou (or Yotopoulou), the daughter of a lawyer, she served as Professor of Criminology, President of the Hellenic Society of Criminology, board member of the International Society of Criminology, lawyer at the Supreme Court, Vice President of the Bar Association of Athens, President of the Panteion University, President of the National Commission for Human Rights and as the 10th President of the International Alliance of Women (1989–1996).
+Born Aliki Giotopoulou (or Yotopoulou) in 1916 or 1917, the daughter of a lawyer, she served as Professor of Criminology, President of the Hellenic Society of Criminology, board member of the International Society of Criminology, lawyer at the Supreme Court, Vice President of the Bar Association of Athens, President of the Panteion University, President of the National Commission for Human Rights and as the 10th President of the International Alliance of Women (1989–1996).
 She was founder and President of the Marangopoulos Foundation for Human Rights.